dds82/shabbat/README.md

 --
 Why is Pesach only set for the first days?
 * Because I wrote this for myself, and for my use cases, there's no need to treat the last days of Pesach any differently then a regular Shabbat.

+Why is there no Simchat Torah?
+* Because it's continuous with and no different than Shmini Atzeret.

 Known issues
 --